Helping You Understand the

 Child Custody Laws in Oklahoma

 Mazaheri Law Firm is committed to helping our family law clients protect the relationship they have with their children.
 Whether you are divorcing or separating, the decisions you make have a long-lasting effect on you and your children.
-Our Oklahoma City family law attorneys can provide compassionate, skilled representation throughout your custody case while offering realistic and level-headed solutions to your disputes.
+Our Oklahoma City family law attorneys can provide compassionate, skilled representation throughout your custody case while offering realistic and level-headed solutions to you.

 Types of custody in Oklahoma: